-We financially support mission co-workers and projects through FPC mission budget disbursements, as well as through special offerings and targeted gifts.
-The mission budget also supports our denomination’s and Presbytery’s Unified Mission.
-FPC members have traveled to Mombin Crochu, Haiti to provide medical attention, and training & other support.
+FPC supports mission workers and projects financially through mission budget disbursement, special offerings, and targeted gifts.
+The mission budget also supports the PC(USA)’s and our Twin Cities Presbytery’s Unified Mission.
+FPC members have traveled to Mombin Crochu, Haiti to provide medical care, training & other support.
 Volunteers in Mission from our congregation have also served in Venezuela, Hungary, Malawi, India, Texas, North Dakota, and Alaska (Sheldon Jackson College).
 FPC also has a long-standing relationship & involvement with the Medical Benevolence Foundation (MBF).
 For more information visit mbfoundation.org.

 Annual VBS Mission Trip: Bdecan Presbyterian Church, Spirit Lake Reservation

 The Bdecan (buh-DAY-chan) VBS Mission Team is coordinated through the FPC Mission Committee.
-FPC mission teams have traveled to Spirit Lake Reservation (North Dakota) to provide Vacation Bible School (VBS) since 2015.
-That was when Bdecan Presbyterian Church (BPC) youth pastor Joe Obermeyer entered a request on the Presbyterian Disaster Relief website inviting church groups to come provide VBS.
+FPC mission teams have traveled to Spirit Lake Reservation (North Dakota) to provide Vacation Bible School (VBS) since 2015 when Bdecan Presbyterian Church (BPC) youth pastor Joe Obermeyer posted on the Presbyterian Disaster Relief website asking church groups to come lead VBS.

 Serving Christ in West Africa

 Josh Heikkila is the PC(USA) regional liaison for West Africa, where he facilitates partner relationships, implements regional strategies and supports the work of other mission personnel.
-“When we strive to live together as brothers and sisters in Jesus Christ, our faith is deepened and strengthened despite our cultural differences, and we become better disciples of Jesus Christ,” Josh says.
-“In partnership, not only do we learn how the Holy Spirit has given us gifts to use for the common good, but we also come to see spiritual gifts in others, and we learn to appreciate how these gifts can enrich our mutual Christian life.”
+Josh says, “In partnership, not only do we learn how the Holy Spirit has given us gifts to use for the common good, but we also come to see spiritual gifts in others, and we learn to appreciate how these gifts can enrich our mutual Christian life.”

 Serving Christ together in Cuba

 David and Josey are working in partnership with the Presbyterian Reformed Church in Cuba.
 David is teaching New Testament and Greek at the Evangelical Theological Seminary in Matanzas, while Josey is assisting the Cuban church in Christian education efforts.
-"Our earliest memories of our sense of call to ministry have been in the area of education," David says.
 As natives of Puerto Rico, David and Josey share some ethnic and cultural affinities with the people of Cuba.
 They developed an appreciation for the country through Cuban friends and mentors in the years prior to their mission appointment.
 David and Josey sense a call to be a part of a new sense of hope that's emerging in the Cuban church and society.

 Serving at Tenwek Hospital in Kenya, Africa